wavefrontHQ/docs/pages/doc/integrations_vrops.md

 ### Obtain an API Token

+The API token will give read-only access to vRealize Operations and enable Wavefront to continually load metrics from various resource categories.
+The minimum role required for the integration is the **vROps ReadOnly** role.
+Make sure that the role assigned to the API token is also assigned to the user generating the API token.

 1. Navigate to the [VMware Cloud Services Console](https://console.cloud.vmware.com/csp/gateway/discovery) page.
 1. Click your user name on the right of the toolbar, and select **My Account**.
 1. Click the **API Tokens** tab.